sulu/sulu-docs/book/creating-a-basic-website/creating-a-twig-template.rst

 Navigation
 ----------

-There is a Twig function that optains the menue.
+There is a Twig function that obtains the menu.
 You need to pass the key of the navigation context you defined in your webspace (:doc:`setup-a-webspace`).
-While etiting a page the navigation context coul be defined in *settings > Navigation conext*.
+While editing a page the navigation context could be defined in *settings > Navigation context*.
 Here we'll render the main navigation.

 .. code-block:: html
     :linenos: